+TIME AND DATE 10:00 a.m., Eastern Time, on Tuesday, July 21, 2009

+PLACE Hyatt Regency Princeton 102 Carnegie Center

+Princeton, New Jersey

-TIME AND DATE PLACE ITEMS OF BUSINESS To elect four Class III directors.
-To consider and act upon a proposal to adopt the NRG Energy, Inc. Amended and Restated Long-Term Incentive Plan.
-To consider and act upon a proposal to adopt the NRG Energy, Inc. Amended and Restated Annual Incentive Plan for Designated Corporate Officers.
-To consider and act upon a proposal to approve the Amendment to Article Six of the Amended and Restated Certificate of Incorporation.
-To ratify the appointment of KPMG LLP as NRG's independent registered public accounting firm.
-(6) To consider and act upon a stockholder proposal to prepare a report on the Carbon Principles.
-(7) To consider and act upon Exelon's proposal to amend the NRG Bylaws to increase the size of the NRG Board to 19 members.
+ITEMS OF BUSINESS (1) To elect four Class III directors.

+(2) To consider and act upon a proposal to adopt the NRG Energy, Inc. Amended and Restated Long-Term Incentive Plan.

+(3) To consider and act upon a proposal to adopt the NRG Energy, Inc. Amended and Restated Annual Incentive Plan for Designated Corporate Officers.

+(4) To consider and act upon a proposal to approve the Amendment to Article Six of the Amended and Restated Certificate of Incorporation.

+(5) To ratify the appointment of KPMG LLP as NRG's independent registered public accounting firm

+(6) To consider and act upon a stockholder proposal to prepare a report on the Carbon Principles.(7) To consider and act upon Exelon's proposal to amend the NRG Bylaws to increase the size of the

+NRG Board to 19 members.

 (8) To consider and act upon Exelon's proposal to repeal any Bylaw amendments adopted by the NRG Board without stockholder approval after February 26, 2008 and prior to the effectiveness of the resolution effecting such repeal.

 (9) To transact such other business as may properly come before the Annual Meeting and any adjournment or postponement.

-RECORD DATE You are entitled to vote if you were a stockholder of record at the close of business on , 2009.
+RECORD DATE You are entitled to vote if you were a stockholder of record at the close of business on June 15, 2009.

 ANNUAL REPORT Our 2008 Annual Report, which is not part of the proxy soliciting materials, is enclosed.

+PROXY VOTING

-PROXY VOTING Please submit a proxy as soon as possible so that your shares can be voted at the meeting in accordance with your instructions.
-You may submit your proxy:(1) Over the Internet;(2) By telephone; or(3) By mail.
+Please submit a proxy as soon as possible so that your shares can be voted at the meeting in accordance with your instructions.
+You may submit your proxy:

+(1) Over the Internet;(2) By telephone; or

+(3) By mail.

 For specific instructions, please refer to the information on page 11 of this Proxy Statement and the voting instructions on the WHITE proxy card.

-Please note that Exclon Corporation ("Exclon") has filed a preliminary proxy statement with the Securities and Exchange Commission seeking to (i) elect a slate of four individuals nominated by Exclon as Class III directors of the Company, (ii) amend the Company's Bylaws to increase the size of the NRG Board to 19 members, (iii) elect five individuals nominated by Exclon to fill the newly created board seats if the Bylaw amendment is passed, and (iv) repeal any Bylaw amendments adopted by the NRG Board without stockholder approval after February 26, 2008 and prior to the effectiveness of the resolution effecting such repeal.
+Please note that Exelon Corporation ("Exelon") has filed a preliminary proxy statement with the Securities and Exchange Commission seeking to (i) elect a slate of four individuals nominated by Exelon as Class III directors of the Company, (ii) amend the Company's Bylaws to increase the size of the NRG Board to 19 members, (iii) elect five individuals nominated by Exelon to fill the newly created board seats if the Bylaw amendment is passed, and (iv) repeal any Bylaw amendments adopted by the NRG Board without stockholder approval after February 26, 2008 and prior to the effectiveness of the resolution effecting such repeal.
 THE BOARD OF DIRECTORS STRONGLY URGES YOU NOT TO SIGN OR RETURN ANY PROXY CARD SENT TO YOU BY EXELON.
-If you have previously signed a proxy card sent to you by Exelon, you can revoke that earlier proxy and vote for the Board of Directors' nominees and on the other matters to be voted on at the Annual Meeting by signing, dating and returning the enclosed WHITE proxy card in the enclosed postage paid envelop.
+If you have previously signed a proxy card sent to you by Exelon, you can revoke that earlier proxy and vote for the Board of Directors' nominees and on the other matters to be voted on at the Annual Meeting by signing, dating and returning the enclosed WHITE proxy card in the enclosed postage paid envelope.
 You may also vote over the Internet using the Internet address on the WHITE proxy card or by telephone using the toll-free number on the WHITE proxy card.